Blog

 We would like to thank FortisBC and Kiewit Corporation for their partnership during the Patullo Gas Line replacement project.
 Thanks to their help, our temporary Admissions Centre was made possible.

-If you have found an animal in distress, please call our Wildlife Rescue Support Centre at (604) 526-7275 for guidance and support before travelling with the animal.
+If you have found an animal in distress, please contact our Support Centre for assistance before travelling with the animal.

 Wildlife Rescue Admissions Centre is now open!